 The word count of a web page gives Google an indication of the completeness of the article.
 In fact, a study by Neil Patel has shown that there is indeed a positive correlation between word count and the average position of the webpage in organic search.

 Of course, this doesn’t mean you should pad out your articles with unimportant, filler info.
 Instead, you can search for a particular topic and look at the top 3 or 4 ranked pages to get an idea of just how much depth your post needs to meet the standard of “completeness.”

-Ideally, you want to be writing articles with a slightly higher word count than what is already ranking in order to compete effectively.
+Ideally, you want to be writing articles with a slightly higher word count than what is already ranking.

 2. Addressing related questions in a topic cluster